Healthdirect Free Australian health advice you can count on.

 How is pancreatitis diagnosed?

-Some people also have an ERCP (endoscopic retrograde cholangiopancreatography), where a long tube is passed through the mouth into the gut.
-It can help diagnose pancreatitis and, if the cause is a gallstone, can remove the stone.
+You may also have an ERCP (endoscopic retrograde cholangiopancreatography).
+This is a procedure where a long tube is passed through your mouth into your gut.
+It can help diagnose pancreatitis.
+If the cause is a gallstone, it can remove the stone.

 How is pancreatitis treated?